 The diversity of Common Good City Farm's programs promote a sustainable, local food system that bridges race, class, and age to ensure food security for all people in our nation's capital.

-We are growing over 5,000 pounds a food each year to share with our community.
+We grow about 6,000 pounds a food each year to share with our community.

 Through our CSA (Community Supported Agriculture) Program, we distribute weekly bags of produce to participating members throughout the growing season.
 Typically, members must sign up before the season begins.
 We offer both full-price and income-qualifying CSA shares.